chainofflowers/tribes/README.md

 where:

-1. _x_ is "h" for headers, "b" for bodies.
+1. _y_ is "h" for headers, "b" for bodies, "x" for XOVER database
 2. _groupname_ is the name of the group (z.b. de.mahl.zeit) , no "-" char allowed.
 3. _SERIAL_ is a unique identifier of the message, by group: 6 decimal digits.
 4. _ID_ is a unique identifier of the message, to avoid duplicates: 38 chars [a-z][A-Z].